SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 num = float(input())
 ```

-### Example: Conversion of inches to centimeters
+### Example: Conversion of Inches to Centimeters

-Let's write a program which reads a fractional number in inches and converts it to centimeters:
+Let's write a program that reads a fractional number in inches and converts it to centimeters:

 ```python
 inches = float(input('Inches = '))